matthew-l-weber/armperf/README.md

 evlist = Array of decimal values of event IDs to be monitored (refer ARM TRM).
 If not specified, first four of below are used:

 	1 ==> Instruction fetch that causes a refill at the lowest level of instruction or unified cache

-   68 ==> Any cacheable miss in the L2 cache
+	8 ==> Instructions architecturally executed (retired)

 	3 ==> Data read or write operation that causes a refill at the lowest level of data or unified cache

 	4 ==> Data read or write operation that causes a cache access at the lowest level of data or unified cache

 	67 ==> All cache accesses

+	68 ==> Any cacheable miss in the L2 cache

 	0x56 ==> Increment for every cycle that no instructions are available for issue

+NOTE: not all events are available on all processors!

 (for other valid values, refer to Cortex-A TRM)

 evdebug = 0 (default - no messages from kernel module) / 1 (event counters are printed out - warning: will flood the console)

-emifcnt = 0 (default - no usage of EMIF DDR monitor) / 1 (use EMIF DDR monitor).
-For more details, refer to EMIF documentation for example at www.ti.com/lit/ug/sprugv8c/sprugv8c.pdf

-emiflist = Array of decimal values of EMIF event IDs to be monitored.
-If not specified, ID 2 (READs), ID 3(WRITES) are used.

-   0x4 ==> Total DDR clock cycles Command FIFO is full

-   0x5 ==> Total DDR clock cycles Write Data FIFO is full

-   0xA ==> Total DDR clock cycles for which DDR i/f was transferring data

-(for other valid values, refer EMIF documentation)

 Output
 =======